Plastic surgery: Aesthetic surgery

 Aesthetic surgery is a central component of plastic surgery and includes facial and body aesthetic surgery.
 Plastic surgeons use cosmetic surgical principles in all reconstructive surgical procedures as well as isolated operations to improve overall appearance.

 Burn surgery

 Burn surgery generally takes place in two phases.
 Acute burn surgery is the treatment immediately after a burn.
 Reconstructive burn surgery takes place after the burn wounds have healed.

 Craniofacial surgery

 Craniofacial surgery is divided into pediatric and adult craniofacial surgery.
 Pediatric craniofacial surgery mostly revolves around the treatment of congenital anomalies of the craniofacial skeleton and soft tissues, such as cleft lip and palate, microtia, craniosynostosis, and pediatric fractures.
-Adult craniofacial surgery deals mostly with reconstructive surgeries after trauma or cancer and revision surgeries along with orthognathic surgery and facial feminization surgery.
+Adult craniofacial surgery deals mostly with reconstructive surgeries after trauma or cancer and revision surgeries, along with orthognathic surgery and facial feminization surgery.
 Craniofacial surgery is an important part of all plastic surgery training programs.
-Further training and subspecialisation is obtained via a craniofacial fellowship.
+Further training and subspecialisation are obtained via a craniofacial fellowship.
 Craniofacial surgery is also practiced by maxillofacial surgeons.